 Inspired by Satoshi’s revolution, a group of software developers in 2018 gathered in a chatroom on Telegram and brainstormed names for their movement; an empire of new-breed financial services that would be automated, built on a blockchain and defy all that traditional finance stood for.
 DeFi, an acronym for Decentralized Finance, is exactly what the name suggests.
 These software developers, led by Ethereum’s founder Vitalik Buterin, decided to take almost all financial models and address their weaknesses and socio-economical shortcomings with the power of decentralization and all the perks that come with it.

 You’ll find lenders on DeFi, exchanges and even lotteries!
-Now, even artists have found their way into DeFi and are making a fortune out of it - so it’s clear to see how businesses, big and small, can benefit the most out of the decentralised world - and even give back to the crypto ecosystem.
+Now, even artists have found their way into DeFi and are making a fortune out of it - so it’s clear to see how organizations, big and small, can benefit the most out of the decentralised world - and even give back to the crypto ecosystem.

 Cross-organization collaboration and process execution is critical to the business value chain - but it relies on authorized 3rd parties to mediate and control execution.
 Despite the global headlines about the ground-breaking technology of Blockchain, it is far from reaching true mass adoption in the small or large organisations.